joshiausdemwald/AutowiringBundle/README.md

 *DON´T EVER USE THIS BUNDLE IN PRODUCTION ENVIRONMENTS UNTIL THIS WARNING HAS DISAPPEARED!*

+This bundle does not yet claim to be a masterpiece in application design, nor it is (yet) configurable as promised in the small documentation below.
+It really must be understood as a case-study for determining use-cases and solutions to them.

 The bundle is an _experiment_ (that´s why it´s called "experiment") to see what may be achieved by DI-Autowiring, to determine which features are "good", and which are "bad" in the sense of "too complex", "too magically" or simply